Kate Wilmott

-Kate Mariah Wilmott (born 29 August 2004) is a Jamaica cricketer who plays for the Jamaica women's cricket team in the Women's Super50 Cup and the Twenty20 Blaze tournaments.
+Kate Mariah Wilmott (born 29 August 2004) is a Jamaican cricketer who plays for the Jamaica women's cricket team in the Women's Super50 Cup and the Twenty20 Blaze tournaments.
 She also plays for West Indies women's cricket team.

 International career

 In March 2024, it was announced that Wilmott had been named to the West Indies squad for the series against Pakistan.
 She made her Twenty20 International (T20I) debut in the same series at National Stadium, Karachi in Pakistan on 2 May 2024.